OpenDataServices/farm-level-data-standard/docs/04 identification.md

 ### Key message
 In the reference framework a data structure is proposed to uniquely identify objects in the real world and in the data while exchanging information between organisations.
 3 Identifiers are used build a structure of data entities interlinked with keys and to maintain this structure.
 These Identifiers are called: 1 the InternalID, 2 the GeoID and 3 the GlobalRecordID.

-1.The InternalID* provides a means internally structure the data set uniquely identifying the  objects in the dataset and relations between them.
+1. The InternalID* provides a means internally structure the data set uniquely identifying the  objects in the dataset and relations between them.

-2.The GeoID* provides an imperfect means to uniquely identify the object in the field and to clean the dataset when it is combined with datasets from other sources.
+2. The GeoID* provides an imperfect means to uniquely identify the object in the field and to clean the dataset when it is combined with datasets from other sources.

-3.The GlobalRecordID* is a globally unique identifier for First Mile Farm data record.
+3. The GlobalRecordID* is a globally unique identifier for First Mile Farm data record.

 The GeoID and the GlobalRecordID can be used to maintain the InternalID structure while exchanging data between organisations.